swirlai/swirl-search/README.md

 * Public data services (Google Programmable Search, Arxiv.org, etc.)
 * Enterprise sources (Microsoft 365, Jira, Miro etc.)

 And generate insights with AI and LLMs like ChatGPT.
-Start discovering and generating the answers you need based on your Data.
+Start discovering and generating the answers you need based on your data.

-Swirl is as simple as ABC: Start in Docker, Connect with a Search API, Search with Swirl.
+Swirl is as simple as ABC: (a) Download YML, (b) Start in Docker, (c) Search with Swirl.
+From there, add credentials to preloaded SearchProviders to get results from more sources.

 ## 🚀 Try Swirl with ChatGPT